 History & Social Studies

 KidCitizen provides interactive learning videos to engage young students with history.
 Kids will explore civics and government topics as they analyze photos from the Library of Congress's archives and watch videos.
-The content is geared towards K-5 children.
+The content is geared towards K-5th grade children.

 Smithsonian History Explorer offers lessons, informational videos, and a digital museum artifact gallery.